The Classic Christmas Album (Earth, Wind & Fire album)

-The Classic Christmas Album is the twenty-second studio album and second Christmas album by the American band Earth, Wind & Fire, released in 2015 by Sony/Legacy.
-It is essentially a reissue of their previous album Holiday with five bonus tracks.
+The Classic Christmas Album is an expanded reissue of Earth, Wind & Fire's 21st studio album, Holiday, released in 2015 by Sony/Legacy.
 The album reached No. 34 on the Billboard Top R&B/Hip Hop Albums chart and No. 18 on the Billboard Top R&B Albums chart.

 Critical reception

 The album received favourable reviews from critics.
 Music critic Robert Christgau exclaimed "Why the hell not?"

 Track listing

+Track information

+"Gather Round" was originally released on the compilation Sounds of the Season: The NBC Holiday Collection in 2005.

+"Get Your Hump On This Christmas" was released as a single in 2009, and featured in The Cleveland Show episode "A Cleveland Brown Christmas", aired on December 13, 2009.

+"I Asked for a Miracle (God Gave You Me)" was recorded in 1991, and featured on the 2007 Full Force album Legendary.

+"Open Your Heart to Love" was originally released on the compilation 'Tis The Season in 1997.

+"One World" was originally released on the compilation Music Speaks Louder Than Words in 1990.